 Persisting & rehydrating data

 Previous versions of zfy used to rely on a custom persistence solution.
-Fortunately, zustand added built-in support for this feature in v3.1.4.
-Therefore: zfy simply employs zustand's persist middleware and tries to offer an easier API to use.
+Fortunately, zustand added built-in support for this feature in v3.1.4arrow-up-right.
+Therefore: zfy simply employs zustand's persist middlewarearrow-up-right and tries to offer an easier API to use.

 Persistence